 In response to criticisms of previous reviews that only included randomised controlled trials (Weppler 2011) the current review additionally included experimental trials with no control group.
 As can be seen from the forest plots and meta-analysis these trials demonstrated larger effects sizes with 95% confidence intervals that tended to favour treatment compared to studies that used a control group.
 The higher effect size with non-controlled trials has been reported previously and reflects potential bias effects that can affect serial measures, such as fatigue, and an outcome measurement practice effect (Wang & Bakhai 2006).
 Although fatigue could be a compounding factor in the studies reviewed, many of the outcome measures use perturbations/ passive movements and electrical stimulation to assess passive stiffness, spasticity and ROM.
-In these cases the participant was essentially passive suggesting that there would be little opportunity for participant-driven practice effects as could be seen, for example, in some measures of gross function such as walking speed or timed up and go.
+In these cases the participant-driven practice effects as could be seen, for example, in some measures of gross function such as walking speed or timed up and go.